in

 Clothing became an identity of a person and kimono, at that time, grew like no other clothing style.
 Till today as well, it is considered the most essential part of Japanese culture and is respected in the country.

 When the Western people invaded Japan, western clothing was made mandatory to be worn but the common people wore kimono and were identified on the basis of that.
-A particular kimono would tell you about your background, your identity, and social status.
-This was done on the basis of fabric, pattern, and color of choice.

 Nowadays, wearing kimono has become rare and people just wear them on special Japanese occasions or on a particular day such as wedding parties, tea parties, mourning, and others.